influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.8/administration/import-export-dashboards.md

 ### Reconciling unmatched sources

-If the data sources defined in the imported dashboard file do not match any of your local sources, reconcile each of the unmatched sources during the import process, and the click **Done**.
+If the data sources defined in the imported dashboard file do not match any of your local sources, reconcile each of the unmatched sources during the import process, and then click **Done**.

 ![Reconcile unmatched sources](/img/chronograf/v1.8/dashboard-import-reconcile.png)